jpverkamp/blog/content/reviews/books/Eoin Colfer/Artemis Fowl/6 - The Time Paradox.md

 ---
 So... time travel.

-After the events of {{< goodreads book="The Lost Colony" >}}, it's not entirely surprising that we'd get one where they'd outright go back and try to change the past.
+After the events of [[The Lost Colony]](), it's not entirely surprising that we'd get one where they'd outright go back and try to change the past.
 That doesn't mean that I wasn't worried about it though.

 <!--more-->